 Glyneth asked tremulously: "Did someone send you to elp me?"
 "A man with white hair sent me.
 His name is Murgen.
 I am Kul!
 Murgen instructed me in what I must do."
 With dawning hope Glyneth asked: "And what is that?"

-made him angry."
+"I must take you to where you came into this place, as fast as I can.
+There is little time, since I had to come so far to find you.
+We are already here too long."
+Glyneth asked with new foreboding: "And what if we are too late?"
+"I will tell you then."
+Kul went to look down the slope.
+"We must go!
+The rock-worms are coming with long-point spears to draw my blood.
+A man in black gives them orders!"
+"That is Visbhume.
+He is a magician, and I took his wallet, which has made him angry."
 "I will kill him presently.
 Can you walk, or shall I carry you?"
 "I can walk very nicely, thank you," said Glyneth.
 "It is not dignified to ride over your shoulder with my bottom in the air."
 "Let us see how fast you can run with dignity."
 They climbed the slope until Glyneth began to pant, whereupon Kul threw her over his shoulder once again and bounded up the rocks.
 Looking backwards, Glyneth could see only space and far downward perspectives; Kul seemed to ignore gravity and equilibrium, and Glyneth finally closed her eyes.
 Arriving at the ridge, he set her down.
 "Now, if we go yonder, behind that forest, we will come down upon the little house.
 I believe that an hour or two still remain to us, before the gate closes.
 If all is proper, you will soon be home."
 Glyneth looked at Kul sidelong.
 "And what of you?"
 Kul seemed puzzled.
 "I have not been told."
 "Do you have a home here, or friends?"

-"That seems strange!"
+"No." "That seems strange!"
 "Come," said Kul.
 "Time is short."
+The two ran along the ridge, with Kul ever more urgent for speed, and when Glyneth could run no

-The two ran along the ridge, with Kul ever more urgent for speed, and when Glyneth could run no further, he again lifted her and carried her, epaulettes.
-These goblin-knights carried maces and lances and marched on heavy short legs.
+The two ran along the ridge, with Kul ever more urgent for speed, and when Glyneth could run no further, he again lifted her and carried her, bounding at a slant down the slope.
+Finally, at a place behind the forest, he set her down.
+"Come now; let us see how the land lays."